 Helsinki City Museum and HAM Helsinki Art Museum have co-produced an exhibition called State of Mind – Helsinki 1939–1945.
 Between 1939 and 1945, the appearance and spirit of Helsinki changed drastically.
-The exhibition, which will be spread over Villa Hakasalmi and Tennispalatsi, will showcase pessimism and optimism as reflected by visual art and photographs, in addition to providing a broader look at the visual world that people had to get used to during wartime.

 In September 1944, a part of an archive on a secret mood survey was burned in the heart of Kallio.
 In the preceding years, thousands of ordinary Finns had been recruited to report on moods, rumours and dissidence at workplaces and in shops, cafeterias, public saunas and public transport.
 This information was conveyed to the military command to provide a picture of civilians’ states of mind, which affected the combat ability of the soldiers on the frontlines.
 That same autumn, the rest of the archive was buried underground in Mäntyharju.
 The preserved part of the archive was conserved 50 years later in the National Archives of Finland.
 State of Mind, the first joint exhibition produced by HAM and Helsinki City Museum, is based on this archive, which remains closed today.

 The exhibition was conceived and curated by author Anna Kortelainen, and the exhibition architecture was produced by set designer Minna Santakari.
 Together, the art works, photographs, items and intelligence data quotes act as a barometer that tells us about conflicting emotions, moments of joy, suspicions, fear and defiance.
 The exhibition will showcase some of the most important locations in Helsinki where events took place during the wars – worlds of light and shadow.